Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 <p> Compared to the values from June 1999, the cumulative effects of the drought in June 2001 can be observed, as the most severe droughts peak at -44 inches compared to -18.
 Northeastern Kentucky, where the drought had been most severe in June 1999, has some of the mildest drought values by June of 2001.
 The directional effects (west to northeast) that were present in June of 1999 have also changed, as the most severe drought values are now in central Kentucky.  </p> <br>

-<p> (Introduce why multivariate methods are useful here for insight, add something on trend effect over time, how these stations could be grouped together, etc.) </p> <br>

-<p> At this point, it would be insightful to evaluate and observe shared characteristics from the overall group of variables.
-Suffice to say, it would be burdensome to create and even more tedious to navigate 34 more maps for each of the remaining months.
-Instead, multivariate clustering methods will be used to group similar weather stations together and create various visuals such as time series plots and maps.  </p> <br>
+<p> At this point, it would be insightful to evaluate and observe shared characteristics from all of the variables.
+Suffice to say, it would be burdensome to create and even more tedious to navigate through 34 maps for each of the remaining months.
+Instead, multivariate clustering methods will be used to group similar weather stations together and create various visuals such as time series plots and maps that help describe drought trends in each weather station group.  </p> <br>

 <h3> Introducing Multivariate Methods: Agglomerative Clustering and K-Means </h3> <br>

-<p> Two types of multivariate clustering methods will be used to explore trends throughout the entire drought anomaly dataset.
+<p> Two types of multivariate clustering methods will be used to explore trends throughout the entire drought dataset.
 Unlike univariate methods, it is often the case that there is no clear answer as to which methods or set of parameters are statistically ideal.
 Heuristics, empirical observation, and background knowledge are usually incorporated as starting points, and from there, certain measures can be chosen to help illustrate trends more clearly.
 First, a simple empirical look will be made using agglomerative clustering methods to create a dendrogram of the cumulative drought anomalies at each weather station.
 Then, a more refined analysis will be conducted with K-means.
 This portion of the project is more reliant on R, as there are only so many ways to analyze multivariate data in ArcGIS Pro.      </p> <br>

 <p> <em> Note: It is possible to conduct a K-means analysis in ArcGIS Pro with the multivariate clustering tool in the spatial statistics toolbox.
 A time-series box plot can also be created from this tool, as well as an analysis of the psuedo-F score.
 For agglomerative clustering, a dendrogram can be created in ArcGIS Pro, though it requires a signature file.
-RStudio, however, provides algorithms that can be used to depict and evaluate the quality of a clustering. </em> </p> <br>
+RStudio, however, provides algorithms that can be used to depict and evaluate the quality of a clustering analysis. </em> </p> <br>

 <p> For the rest of the project, the data was standardized.
 Standardization is essential in cluster analysis, which includes both hierarchical and k-means clustering.
 Even though all the measurements in this dataset are in inches, standardization has the additional benefits of ensuring that the dataset is accurate and uniform, as well as making it easier to find errors in the data.
 Having a uniform dataset is particularly important in this case, since the cumulative values within it might otherwise create biased results.
 Similarly, standardization allows for better control over biased values and outliers.  </p> <br>

 <h3> Agglomerative Clustering </h3> <br>

 <p> The first multivariate clustering method that will be looked at is agglomerative clustering, also called hierarchical clustering.
-It functions by creating a hierarchy of clusters in a bottom up manner: </p>
+It functions by creating a hierarchy of clusters in a bottom-up manner: </p>
 <ol>
 <li> Each data point starts as its own individual cluster. </li>
 <li> The two closest clusters are merged into one. </li>
-<li> This merging process continues iteratively until all data points are grouped into a single cluster or a specified number of clusters is reached. </li>
+<li> This merging process continues iteratively until all data points are grouped into a single cluster, or a specified number of clusters is reached. </li>
 </ol> <br>

 <p> There are several different methods for measuring the intercluster distance.
 Such methods include single linkage (minimum of distances), complete linkage (maximum of distances), average linkage (average of distances), Ward's algorithm (minimizes cluster spread).  </p> <br>

 <p> Agglomerative clustering has several advantages:  </p>
 <ol>
 <li> A specific number of clusters does not have to be predefined.
-Users can select a number of clusters from a visual breakpoint. </li>
+Users can specify a certain number of clusters using a visual breakpoint. </li>
 <li> Clusters are not limited to a specific shape, such as a sphere.
 They can be arbitrary in size and shape. </li>
-<li> The hierarchy of clusters can be visualized in a dendrogram, which is useful for exploring hierarchichal relationships in the data. </li>
+<li> The hierarchy of clusters can be visualized in a dendrogram, which is useful for exploring hierarchical relationships in the data. </li>
 </ol> <br>

 <p> The biggest issue with agglomerative clustering is that it does not scale well with large datasets.
 This is due to it being a computationally expensive method and limits on how much data can be displayed using a single dendrogram. </p> <br>

 <p> To create a dendrogram, the standardized drought values were used to create a dissimilarity matrix, which measures the distance between each recorded drought value.
 Then, each of those observations were paired together with their closest neighbor into groups until the entire dataset was in one group.
 Ward’s algorithm was used to minimize the spread of the clusters (Figure 16).
 The dendrogram could be "cut" in a variety of different ways to observe different numbers of clusters -- it would be ideal to attempt to keep a similar number of observations within each clustering.
-To start, the dendrogram will be cut as to create four clusters.   </p> <br>
+To start, the dendrogram will be "cut" so that the dataset is split into four clusters.   </p> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/d7VIMdt.jpeg" alt="Dendrogram" style="width:100%;max-width:625px">